Categories

 How to unlock your phone on all US carriers

+To get an eSIM you need to have an unlocked phone.
 We came up with 9 key points from a long article written on a popular website regarding cellphone unlocking.
-We hope you find it useful – time is money and who has time to hammer through an article when you have the cliff notes right here!

-1. Changing wireless providers can save you money and give you more options when traveling abroad and selling your phone.
+1. Changing wireless providers can save you money and give you more options when traveling abroad. (hassle!!)

-3. This process varies from phone to phone and carrier to carrier, and is free once you’ve fully paid for the device or paid the early termination fee.
+3. The unlocking process varies from phone to phone and carrier to carrier, and is free once you’ve fully paid for the device or paid the early termination fee.

-4. Some carriers will push a software update to your phone, while others may require you to enter an unlock card before you can install a new SIM card.
+4. Some carriers will push a software update to your phone, while others may require you to enter an unlock card before you can install a new SIM card or eSIM.

 5. You can also pay a service to unlock the phone, but make sure to do your research on the company (we, at eSIM Planet do not recommend this).